garrandall/popular-music-data/tracks/thorn-in-my-side-eurythmics.md

 ---

 You gave me such a bad time
-tried to hurt me, but now I know...
+tried to hurt me, but now I know

 Thorn in my side.
 You know that's all you ever were.